victornguyen75/amazonlite/README.md

 - Axios
 - Cloud MongoDB
 - Mongoose
+- PayPal

 ## Requirements

 - an account with Cloud MongoDB (free version is available)
 - a MongoDB connection set as the `MONGODB_URI` env variable
 - a developer account with PayPal
+- a PayPal Client ID set as the `PAYPAY_CLIENT_ID` env variable

 ## Set up